 In Ottawa, Fall Fest returns to Windsor Park with games, food contests, live music, BBQ, and face painting for all ages.
 October 5

-In Carleton Place, just 45 minutes from Ottawa, Pumpkinfest 2024 invites everyone to enjoy three days of festive fun with a variety of activities, including a pumpkin hunt, live music, markets, and a movie in the park.
+In Carleton Place, just 45 minutes from Ottawa, Pumpkinfest 2024 invites everyone to enjoy three days of festive fun with various activities, including a pumpkin hunt, live music, markets, and a movie in the park.
 October 4 – October 6

 In Saint John, NB, Fangtastic Fall Fest 2024 is a free, family-friendly market featuring local, geeky, and spooky vendors.
 October 5, 10:00 AM – 4:00 PM.